Charles A. Woolley and H.H. Baily

 Henry Hall Baily: portrait of standing man with book, ca. 1870

 Charles A. Woolley was active until ca. 1870, according to some sources.
 The carpet and wall-hanging which appear in a portrait of Bishop Willson, accredited to Woolley by the TMAG, also appear in several studio portraits by Nevin of his private clientele taken at the City Photographic Establishment, 140 Elizabeth St. Hobart Town.
 Several tinted photographs held at the TMAG attributed to Woolley are very similar in technique to studio portraits by Nevin (QVMAG; PC).
+This photograph bearing verso a rare Charles A. Woolley studio stamp printed with the words “Advance Tasmania” and animal iconography depicts a man standing next to the same table with griffin-shaped legs which features in many of Nevin’s studio portraits:

 The studio address on the verso of the Baily portrait above is 94 Liverpool Street, Hobart Town.
 However, the same studio decor is featured in an earlier portrait of a young woman, also standing and holding a book, which bears Baily’s Elizabeth Street stamp on the verso: